manveru/ramaze/README.markdown

   Not yet fully functional, but coming along.

 * examples/whywiki
-  A basic examples of a minimalistic application, based on the Wiki of _why in his camping-framework.
+  A basic examples of a minimalistic application, based on the Wiki of \_why in his camping-framework.

 * examples/templates
   examples of real usage of the templating-engines.
-Tries to implement the same functionality in each template_*.rb file using a different engine.
+Tries to implement the same functionality in each `template_*.rb` file using a different engine.

-= How to find Help
+# How to find Help

 For help you can: